12 Summer Events in Mt. Pleasant to Experience This Year

 Max and Emily’s is more than just one of the best places to get breakfast and lunch in downtown Mt.
 Pleasant.
 In addition to serving deliciously fresh food, the cafe hosts a series of summer concerts throughout August.

 The concerts started in fall 2008 with a vision shared by General Manager Chris Walton and owner Tim Brockman when a local musician asked to perform at the cafe.
-The pair coordinated with the downtown development coordinator to close part of Broadway St for a free community concert.
+The pair coordinated with the downtown development coordinator to close part of Broadway Street for a free community concert.

 Restaurants in Mt.
 Pleasant